 Dynamics 365 Field Service falls short in parts logistics, forecasting and scheduling, particularly for organizations that rely on subcontractors.
 IT management users, in particular, may struggle with the product's learning curve.
 Its mobile app is also relatively new, and only early adopters have deployed it.

 IFS Field Service Management

-IFS Field Service Management is another leader in the Gartner Magic Quadrant and focuses on scheduling, contracts and operations features.
+IFS Field Service Management is another leader in the Gartner report and focuses on scheduling, contracts and operations features.
 The software manages work orders, spare parts, service contracts, warranties and service projects.
 IFS said its platform could integrate with Salesforce, SAP and Microsoft Dynamics, among other CRM tools.